 The County of Bergen marker

 In 2003, the county celebrated the dedication of new meditation areas and historic interpretive panels that tell Gethsemane’s story and lists the names of 515 people known to be buried here.
-It is open by appointment and for special events including the county’s annual Juneteenth Celebration.

 New mediation areas and historic panels tell the story of the cemetery and list the names of 515 people who were buried here.